timspro/autotest/README.md

 `name`: Name the test.
 Otherwise, try to make one from the test function's name and passed in input.

+`callbackName`: If name is not specified, used instead of `functionToTest.name` to name the test.

 `error`: Specify that an error is expected.

 `only`: Use `test.only` to make only one test run, which is useful for debugging.